-Because safety is our priority, we have all students in line of sight at all times.
+Because safety is our priority, we have all students in the line of sight at all times.
 We have developed group dynamics that ensure students move as a group and are together 24 hours a day.
 Our professionals are trained to deal with any medical emergency that may come up while on the trail.
 All of our outdoor education program activities are supported by an emergency response team, local law enforcement, emergency medical services, and medical air helicopter services.
 All staff are required to have First aid and CPR certifications and teams are supported by Wilderness First Responders and/or EMT while on the trail with your child.
 With our emphasis on safety, we train our staff in all aspects of risk management and the skills necessary to facilitate all high adventure activities in the safest and most impactful manner.
 Our outdoor education program Risk Management team regularly reviews and updates procedures while providing training and oversight to ensure your child is in the most capable hands.

 All Aspiro staff are required to pass a Criminal Background Check before employment.
 Staff receive an initial 80 hour training before moving into student groups.
 After becoming employed, staff receive intense one on one and group training in high adventure facilitation and risk mitigation weekly.
 This initial training is supplemented by weekly in-service training specific to our itineraries, in addition to updates and refreshers of current protocol.
 All First Aid and CPR certifications are updated annually.